Irvine Meadows Amphitheatre: 1990s

 Rush performed on June 29, 1990, for the band's Presto tour.
 Judas Priest, Alice Cooper, Motörhead, Dangerous Toys and Metal Church performed together on July 12, 1991 as part of the Operation Rock & Roll tour.
 Glenn Danzig and his solo band Danzig and White Zombie performed a Halloween concert in 1992 that sold out that none of the big commercial bands could sell out with people outside of the venue dancing around bonfires.
 Depeche Mode May 20, 1994 USA Summer Tour '94.
 The Eagles performed on six consecutive nights, from May 27 – June 1, 1994, for their Hell Freezes Over reunion tour.
 In 1996, Kiss performed at the Irvine Meadows Amphitheatre as part of their highly anticipated reunion tour, Alive/Worldwide, featuring the original lineup: Paul Stanley, Gene Simmons, Ace Frehley and Peter Criss.
 The show at Irvine served as a warm-up event, taking place on June 15 during the KROQ Weenie Roast.
 It marked the first performance of the band in their iconic makeup and costumes since the late 1970s.
 Prince and the New Power Generation performed during their Jam of the Year Tour on October 12, 1997.
 Phish performed two single-night engagements in 1999 and 2000.

 2000s

 Britney Spears performed to a sold out crowd on her Oops!...
 I Did It Again World Tour on July 29th, 2000.
 Iron Maiden, Motörhead and Dio performed on August 24, 2003, while Mars was vividly visible to the audience against the backdrop of the stage.
 Dream Theater and Megadeth performed on July 24, 2005.
 Kelly Clarkson performed on August 1, 2006, during her Addicted Tour.
 After the show, she wrote the song "Irvine" at the venue, later released as a hidden track on her 2007 album My December.
 Miley Cyrus performed in October 2008 for the promotional show of the series Hannah Montana.

 2010s

 Fall Out Boy performed on March 26, 2016, during their Winter Is Coming Tour.
 Bernie Sanders hosted a political rally at the venue on May 22 of that year.
+Fifth Harmony performed on September 9, 2016, during their 7/27 Tour.